kleven11/student_crud_app/README.md

-# Student CRUD Management System
+# 🎓 Student CRUD Management System

-A Python-based command-line application to manage student records with features like create, read, update, delete (CRUD), search, backup/restore, and CSV import/export.
+A Python-based **command-line application** to manage student records with features like Create, Read, Update, Delete (CRUD), search, backup/restore, and CSV import/export.
 Built with **SQLite** for storage and **Tabulate** for clean, formatted tables.

 ---

 ## 📌 Features
-- Add, update, delete student records
+- ➕ Add, ✏️ Update, ❌ Delete student records
-- Search students by name, email, grade, or GPA range
+- 🔍 Search students by **name, email, grade, or GPA range**
-- Role-based access control (Admin & Viewer)
+- 🔐 Role-based access control (**Admin** & **Viewer**)
-- Backup and restore the database
+- 💾 Backup and restore the database
-- Import and export data via CSV
+- 📤 Import and 📥 export data via CSV
-- Input validation for dates, emails, phone numbers, and GPA
+- ✅ Input validation for **dates, emails, phone numbers, and GPA**

 ---